Open Conversational LLMs do not know most Spanish words: Evaluation methodology

 As we wish to assess the model’s knowledge of the Spanish lexicon that is used by humans today, and to evaluate the knowledge of the words exhaustively, the DEA seems more appropriate for our objectives: it excludes outdated lexicon and presents detailed information about the current use of words.

 Ideally, we would like to test all the words in the dictionary.
-However, that is only possible if we can trust the model responses something that is not generally the case \cite{hallucinationsReview}.
-Therefore, we start with a test set of 100 words that are randomly taken from the Diccionario del español actual and use them to conduct a manual evaluation as described next\footnote{The list of the words is included in section \ref{Annexdata} and the dataset with the raw data from the 100 words in link, and the dataset with the raw data from the 100 words in \url{https://zenodo.org/doi/10.5281/zenodo.10797991}}
+However, that is only possible if we can trust the model responses, something that is not generally the case \cite{hallucinationsReview}.
+Therefore, we start with a test set of 100 words that are randomly taken from the Diccionario del español actual and use them to conduct a manual evaluation as described next\footnote{The list of the words is included in section \ref{Annexdata} and the dataset with the raw data from the 100 words in \url{https://zenodo.org/doi/10.5281/zenodo.10797991} }.